iterative/gatsby-theme-iterative/packages/gatsby-theme-iterative/README.md

       : defaultTemplate
   ```

-  This function will be used to
+  This function will be given the `template` field specified in the page's
+  frontmatter, as well as the `defaultTemplate` specified by the option above.
+  It is expected to return the absolute path to a React component to be given to
+  Gatsby's `createPage` action.

 - remark: boolean